Oneida Lake: Geology

 Located on the eastern shore of Oneida Lake, Sylvan Beach, New York is a popular summer boating destination, thanks to its shallow water and sandy bottom.

-Oneida Lake is a remnant of Glacial Lake Iroquois, a large prehistoric lake formed when glaciers blocked (from downstream) the flow of the St. Lawrence River, the outlet of the Great Lakes to the Atlantic Ocean.
+Oneida Lake is a remnant of Glacial Lake Iroquois, a large prehistoric lake formed nearly 12,000 years ago when glaciers blocked (from downstream) the flow of the St. Lawrence River, the outlet of the Great Lakes to the Atlantic Ocean.
+As global warming caused rapid melting, the glaciers shifted northwards, causing the blockage.
+As the glaciers continued to melt, a connection between the St. Lawrence River and the Atlantic Ocean opened, and the waters of Lake Iroquois drained.
+Oneida Lake was created when the water persisted in a deeper depression within the former Lake Iroquois bed.
+This depression is also called a basin.